Ahmadiyya in the United States: Jazz

 The Muslim faith began to grow among musicians when some of the early Ahmadi musicians began to raise money in order to bring and support Ahmadiyya missionaries from the Indian subcontinent.
 Articles on Ahmadi musicians would be published across popular publications.
 In 1953, Ebony published articles, such as "Moslem Musicians" and "Ancient religion attracts Moderns," although the magazine attempted to downplay the influence of Islam.
-Despite the fact that the role of music in Islam was a subject of debate among the South Asian Ahmadis, the musicians, whilst donning Islamic attire, combined Islamic themes and their struggle for civil rights in their recordings.
+Despite the fact that the role of music in Islam was a subject of debate among the South Asian Ahmadis, the musicians, while donning Islamic attire, combined Islamic themes and their struggle for civil rights in their recordings.
 At times sounds from the Middle East and Asia would be assimilated into the songs.
 This would give rise to song titles such as Abdullah's Delight, Prayer to the East and Eastern Clouds.
 Although Dizzy Gillespie, Miles Davis, and John Coltrane did not become Ahmadi Muslims, they were influenced by the spirit of Islam bought by the Ahmadis.
 A Love Supreme, one of Coltrane's greatest pieces of work, considered by some as the greatest Jazz album of all time, was deeply influenced by the work of the Ahmadiyya movement.
 In the liner notes of the album, Coltrane repeatedly echoes Basmala, the opening verse of almost every chapter of the Quran: "Now and again through the unerring hand of God, I do perceive his ...
 Omnipotence ...
 He is Gracious and Merciful."

 Demographics

 Between 1921 and 1925, there were 1,025 converts to the Ahmadiyya Muslim Community, many of whom were African American from Chicago and Detroit.
 By the 1940s, the Ahmadiyya movement had between 5000 and 10,000 members in the United States.
 By the 1980s, there were roughly 10,000 Ahmadi Muslims in the country, of whom 60% were African-Americans.
 The remainder consisted of immigrant populations from Pakistan, India and the African continent.
-Today, there are roughly 15,000 to 20,000 Ahmadi Muslims across the country.
+Today, there are roughly 45,000 to 60,000 Ahmadi Muslims across the country.
 Although Ahmadi Muslims have a presence across several U.S. states, sizeable communities exist in New York City, Chicago, Detroit, Los Angeles, Washington, D.C., Baltimore, and in Dayton, Ohio.

 Muslims for Life blood drives

 Since the tenth anniversary of 9/11, members of the Ahmadiyya Muslim Community have been holding an annual blood drive in remembrance of those who lost their lives in the attacks.
-Whilst working with Muslims for Life, a U.S. Ahmadiyya charitable initiative, and the American Red Cross, the Community in its first year of its collection, collected 11,000 pints of blood.
+While working with Muslims for Life, a U.S. Ahmadiyya charitable initiative, and the American Red Cross, the Community in its first year of its collection, collected 11,000 pints of blood.
 The initiative comes in an effort to bring together different people, amid the rising tensions in the post 9/11 era.
 It also comes in an attempt to honor the victims of the attack.